gradle/gradle/design-docs/testing-toolkit.md

 We'll support that scenario when we get to the corresponding story.

-## Story: IDE user debugs test build

-The previous stories set up the basic mechanics for the test-kit.
-To make the test-kit production-ready these mechanics need to be fine-tuned.

-### User visible changes

-The `GradleRunner` interface will be extended to provide additional methods.

-    public interface GradleRunner {
-        boolean isDebug();
-        void setDebug(boolean debug);
-    }

-### Implementation

-* When debug is enabled, run the build in embedded mode.
-* Can enable debug via `GradleRunner.setDebug()`.
-* Debug is automatically enabled when `Test.debug` is true.
-* Debug is automatically enabled when test is being run or debugged from an IDE.

-### Test coverage

-* A user can start the `GradleRunner` with remote debugging JVM parameter for debugging purposes.
-By default the `GradleRunner` does not use the debugging JVM parameters.
-* All previous features work in debug mode.
-Potentially add a test runner to run each test in debug and non-debug mode.
-* Manually verify that when using an IDE, a breakpoint can be added in Gradle code (say in the Java plugin), the test run, and the breakpoint hit.

-### Open issues

-- Port number?

 ## Story: Functional test defines classes under test to make visible to test builds

 Provide an API for functional tests to define a classpath containing classes under test: